GOVERNANCE

 ETHICS

 The NGOR is also a registered project with the Monash University Human Research Ethics Committee (MUHREC).
-The ethical aspects of the registry have been approved by the Human Research Ethics Committees (HRECs) of Monash Health, Mercy Health and the University of Tasmania.
+The ethical aspects of the registry have been approved by the Human Research Ethics Committees (HRECs) of Monash Health, Mercy Health, St John of God Health Care, St Vincent’s Hospital Melbourne and UnitingCare Health.
 Each hospital and health service actively participating in the registry have also been granted the necessary site specific approvals.
 This project will be carried out in accordance to the National Statement on Ethical Conduct in Human Research (2007) – Updated 2018.

 If you have any complaints about any aspect of the project, the way it is being conducted or any questions about being a research participant in general, contact:

-- Regarding conduct of the NGOR at all other health services, contact Ms Deborah Dell, Manager, Monash Health Human Research Ethics Committee, on (03) 9594 4611 or email resear
+• Regarding conduct of the NGOR at all other health services, contact Ms Deborah Dell, Manager, Monash Health Human Research Ethics Committee, on (03) 9594 4611 or email research@monashhealth.org

 DATA SECURITY